Gretchen Whitmer kidnapping plot: Initial assault plan

 Training first occurred on June 28 in Munith, Michigan at a militia member's property, with Fox, his girlfriend, Ty Garbin, Kaleb Franks, Caserta, and a confidential source participating in the exercises.
 Participants were told to leave if they felt uncomfortable with attacking the government and participating in kidnapping.
 According to Musico's defense attorney, Fox started making comments about storming the State Capitol during this training session, but there was no agreement from the other members, and Musico expressed concern about the plan's tactical viability, saying, "It's a fishbowl."
 Court documents released on November 13 alleged that in addition to storming the State Capitol, there were plans of executing hostages and televising them over the course of a week, or locking people inside the building, while the Legislature was in session, and setting it on fire with the intention of leaving no survivors.

 According to Musico's attorney, from that day to October 1, there was no activity from the Wolverine Watchmen due to a fight between Fox and Musico and Musico's eventual departure from the group.
 However, the FBI's confidential source for the investigation said that participants met for weapons exercises in Cambria, Wisconsin, between July 10 and 12, with Croft, Garbin, and a militia member attempting to make an improvised explosive device (IED) on July 11, though the device was defective.
-Franks also brought a rifle equipped with a silencer, firing it at the time.
+Franks also brought a rifle equipped with a suppressor, firing it at the time.

 At a second meeting in Ohio held on July 18, audio collected by a confidential source revealed discussions of attacking a Michigan State Police station, though Garbin rejected plans of an assault on the Capitol building, instead suggesting to attack Whitmer's family vacation home on Birch Lake in Elk Rapids.
 In a July 14 call recorded by a source, Fox said he researched the governor's office, concluding that Whitmer would not be present there and was heard saying, "In all honesty right now ...
 I just wanna make the world glow, dude.
 I'm not even fuckin' kidding.
 I just wanna make it all glow dude.
 I don't fuckin' care anymore, I'm just so sick of it.
 That's what it's gonna take for us to take it back, we're just gonna have to everything's gonna have to be annihilated, man.
 We're gonna topple it all, dude.
 It's what great frickin' conquerors, man, we're just gonna conquer every fuckin' thing man."
 In a July 26 call with a confidential source, Fox said "Maybe we should just make a bunch of cupcakes and send them out", with the source interpreting this as Fox seeking to initiate a "widespread bombing campaign", according to the FBI.